sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 ### How events are treated by the run-time environment?

-When the event `e` is received by an agent the following algorithm is applied:
+When the event `e` of type `E` is received by an agent the following algorithm is applied:
 ```
 if "on Initialize" is currently running then
    add e to a buffer of events.